Georeactor/georeactor-blog/posts/sumatra-1.md

 If I finish the Sumatra trip in Aceh, it'd be good to look for a retreat at the end of the road.
 The capital is not a typical tourist destination because the province has strict Islamic law.

 There's a ferry connection to the island of Sabang.
 They have a large 'kilometer 0' monument.
-One comment on Google Maps reads "You haven't been to Sabang if you haven't bought AG Sabang Green Bean Cake" (?).
-Popular with Indonesian tourists: https://www.instagram.com/sabangkayak/
+One comment on Google Maps reads "You haven't been to Sabang if you haven't bought AG Sabang [Green Bean Cake](https://www.youtube.com/watch?v=yTngMoicZiU)".
+Popular kayak spot with Indonesian tourists: https://www.instagram.com/sabangkayak/

 On the west coast, at the southern border of Aceh, the West Banyak Islands are a hot destination.
-I found one tourist account ( https://where2.site/2017/10/31/kayaking-the-banyak-islands/ ) which is detailed and gives tourist tips (if you go between islands, it is the open sea, and it seems important to be an experienced swimmer or to bring a guide).
+I found one tourist account ( https://where2.site/2017/10/31/kayaking-the-banyak-islands/ ) which is detailed and gives tourist tips (if you kayak between islands, it is the open sea, and it seems important to be an experienced swimmer or to bring a guide).
 Kimo Resort has an Instagram: https://www.instagram.com/kimoresort

 I did some Googling of other islands.
 Nias and Bangka have some resorts and beaches, but there don't seem to be many 'attractions'.